Q - How do I liquidate (encash) an investment at a specific event or in a given year of a plan?

 Note: Transfers are not Subject to Liquidation Limits

 Transfers between accounts are not subject to withdrawal limits.
-Even if set a withdrawal limit on an account (using settings on the Liquidation Limits / Draw Down Strategy panel), preventing the software from taking any ad hoc withdrawals to fulfil expenses, you could still schedule one-off or recurring transfers from the account to another using the settings on the Transfers / Additional Contributions panel.
+Even if you have set a withdrawal limit on an account (using settings on the Advanced Settings > Withdrawal Limits panel), preventing the software from taking any ad hoc withdrawals to fulfil expenses, you could still schedule one-off or recurring transfers from the account to another using the settings on the Transfers / Additional Contributions panel.
 Transfers between accounts are not subject to withdrawal limits and will therefore be allowed to occur.

 Option 2 – Schedule Maturity by Planned Lump Sum Withdrawal

-And in the Start Draw Downs drop down menu, select the product maturity event that you added to the timeline a moment ago.
 At this event, the entire balance of the account will be withdrawn, effectively liquidating it and making these funds available in cash surplus.
+This planned withdrawal will show on the cash flow chart.

 It is important to understand that this planned withdrawal will remove all of the funds from the account, moving them into surplus where they will be: